 An undergraduate student may repeat an individual course only once in an attempt to improve a grade, and may repeat at most four courses in attempts to improve grades.
 For a course in which a student has received two grades of “D+,” “D,” “D-,” or “F,” all grades earned in any subsequent enrollments in the course will be included in the computation of the student’s grade point average.
-For a student who already has four attempts at repeating courses to improve grades, all grades earned in any subsequent enrollments in which the student already has received grades of“D+,” “D,” “D-,” or “F” will be used in the computation of the grade point average.
+For a student who already has four total attempts at repeating courses to improve grades, all grades earned in any subsequent enrollments in which the student already has received grades of“D+,” “D,” “D-,” or “F” will be used in the computation of the grade point average.

 Courses That May Not Be Repeated To Improve a Grade

 If a student repeats a course in which a grade of “A+,” “A,” “A-,” “B+,” “B,” “B-,” “C+,” “C,” “C-,” or “CR” was earned, and the course description does not indicate that the course “may be repeated for credit,” then the repeated course is marked as a duplication and the grade and semester credit hours for the repeated course are not used in the calculation of the student’s grade point average or the number of hours earned at UTSA.